dexie/dexie-website/docs/Tutorial/Best-Practices.md

 This part is no more relevant with Dexie 2.0.
 Instead:

-### 4. Stick to using global Promise within transactions!
+### 4. Use the global Promise within transactions!

 Make sure to use the **global** promise (window.Promise) within transactions.
 You may use a Promise polyfill for old browsers like IE10/IE11, but just make sure to put it on window.Promise in your page bootstrap.